CanDIG/CanDIGv3/docs/src/content/docs/deployment/interact-with-the-stack.md

+---
-# Interacting with the stack using Make
+title: Interacting with the stack using Make
+description: A guide to using make commands to interact with the stack
+---

 The [Makefile](Makefile) contains a number of make targets that make interacting the stack more user-friendly.
 All Makefile commands need to be run from the root directory of the CanDIGv2 repo.